kindelia/Kindelia/WHITEPAPER.md

 Conclusion
 ----------

-With pure functions, stateful actions and signed transactions, Kindelia can host any conceivable application, from tokens, to exchanges, to complete virtual worlds.
+With pure functions, effect expressions and signed transactions, Kindelia can host any conceivable application, from tokens, to exchanges, to complete virtual worlds.
 Thanks to HVM's native functional opcodes, applications hosted on it can be made as secure as mathematically possible, by programming them on well-typed languages, or even proof assistants.
 Moreover, thanks to reversible heap